Ducco-The-Duck/StS_Clone/README.md

 8. Knives and Juggling are mechanics associated with the Juggler.

 ## Mechanics
+### Blocking with Armour
+Units can gain armour, which takes damage before their hp.
+Units lose armour at the end of their turns.

 ### Vulnerability and Strength
 Vulnerable units take 50% more damage from attacks.
 Strength grants added damage to the unit's attacks.